 Hyundai covers vehicle body sheet metal with perforation (holes from rust) from corrosion due to faulty material or factory workmanship.
 If a hole rusts through the body panel from the inside out, the dealer will cover all replacement parts and accessories.
 This protection plan excludes surface corrosion and only applies to the original Hyundai body sheet metal.

-Replacement Parts and Accessories Limited Warranty (1 year/12,000 miles)
+Replacement Parts And Accessories Limited Warranty (1 year/12,000 miles)

 This warranty covers Hyundai Genuine accessories and replacement parts installed by an authorized Hyundai dealership.